How Long Can You Bleed After an Abortion?

 Second and subsequent periods

-How many days after abortion can you get pregnant
+How soon after an abortion can you get pregnant?

 One's monthly period will return within a month or two of their abortion; however, it is not necessary to have your period to get pregnant.
 It is possible to get pregnant within a few weeks after an abortion.
 This is because ovulation, the process of an ovary releasing an egg, occurs approximately 14 days into a 28-day menstrual cycle.
 This means ovulation occurs just a couple of weeks after a surgical or medical abortion procedure.
 If you are trying to avoid pregnancy, it is good to talk to your provider about starting birth control immediately after the abortion.